Menu

 The fact that Ericsson was being investigated for providing known deficient equipment to Telstra when that same equipment was being removed from telephone exchanges around the world or had been removed at the time of the COT arbitrations was another matter that posed a significant issue where the COT Cases should have been given special consideration to allow them to appeal their awards if it could be proven that Lane did not value their Ericsson claim material in their official reporting to the arbitrator.

 On 11 November 1994 (six months into my arbitration), John Wynack, the Commonwealth Ombudsman’s director of investigations, wrote to Frank Blount, Telstra’s CEO.
-The letter was copied to Dr Hughes (the arbitrator) and Warwick Smith (the administrator) and indicated how desperate I was becoming.
+The letter was copied to Dr Hughes (the arbitrator) and Warwick Smith (the administrator), indicating how desperate I was becoming.
 Mr Wynack was clear that he would be very concerned if my allegations of Telstra redacting information on FOI documents and withholding relevant documents, including the Portland/Cape Bridgewater Ericsson AXE telephone exchange logbook, were correct.
 Mr Wynack’s concerns were justified. ((See File 114 AS-CAV Exhibit 92 to 127)

 Why didn’t Lane Telecommunications Pty Ltd advise the arbitrator of the importance of this Ericsson AXE logbook?
 Did Lane not inform the arbitrator that such a logbook existed because it worked with Ericsson from the beginning when it was appointed to the arbitration?